 If all of that isn’t enough to wow you, possibly a meal of Slovenian/Friuli dishes prepared in La Subida’s Osteria may just do the trick.
 I know that it did for us.

 We sampled several outstanding dishes made from fresh locally sourced products accompanied by a few wines Mitja hand-selected from their international collection.

 We also had the opportunity to sample palate cleansing ice cream made from the vinegar that the family produces themselves on the property.

 Discovering the Orange Wine

 The flavor is as unique as the process of making it.
-And we had the pleasure of sampling it along side Marianna, Mateja and her college-aged daughter, all while we cooked a dinner together with a Michelin Starred Chef, Alessandro Gavagna, from La Subida.
+We had the pleasure of sampling it alongside Marianna, Mateja, and her college-aged daughter, all while we cooked dinner together with a Michelin Starred Chef, Alessandro Gavagna, from La Subida.
 And this was just day #1.

 The next morning after a light breakfast of local products, including some fresh bread made by Mateja’s mother earlier in the day, we headed back to the Veneto region – to our meeting with the Countess.

 The Borgoluce is a large estate owned by the Collalto family.
 We were very honored to be given a private tour by the Countess, Ninni di Collalto, along with her assistant, Linda.

 Here we found the theme of ultimate love and respect for the land in parallel with the other places Marianna had shown us.